Chart Color Schemes

 Household Composition

-Gilston features high concentrations of family households, with a median household size of 3.2 people
+Gilston features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 90.8% of all households, including 53.1% couples with children, 25.8% couples without children, and 11.0% single parent families.
-Non-family households comprise the remaining 9.2%, with lone person households at 7.3% and group households comprising 2.1%.
-The median household size is 3.2 people.
+Family households constitute 90.8% of all households, consisting of 53.1% couples with children, 25.8% couples without children, and 11.0% single parent families.
+Non-family households account for the remaining 9.2%, with lone person households at 7.3% and group households comprising 2.1% of the total.
+The median household size is 3.2 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households